apache/apisix/docs/en/latest/admin-api.md

 To use mTLS to communicate with Upstream, you can use the `tls.client_cert/key` in the same format as SSL's `cert` and `key` fields.

 Or you can reference SSL object by `tls.client_cert_id` to set SSL cert and key.
-The SSL object can be referenced only if the `type` field is 1.
+The SSL object can be referenced only if the `type` field is `client`.
 Only `cert` and `key` will be used in the SSL object.

 To allow Upstream to have a separate connection pool, use `keepalive_pool`.
 It can be configured by modifying its child fields.